GeorgeHernandez/GeorgeHernandez/Heuristics.md

     And the wisdom to know the difference.
     ```

-- The essence of Zen is non-fixation.
+- The essence of [Zen](https://en.wikipedia.org/wiki/Zen) is non-fixation.
     - Do you have X?
 Or does X have you?
     - Mindful > Mindless
     - Be present
 - Manage your cortisol
+- Be a Patient Agent.
-- Patient Agent: No fear, no hesitation, no surprise, no doubt. ~ Musashi
+- "No fear, no hesitation, no surprise, no doubt." ~ Musashi
 - Emotions(https://en.wikipedia.org/wiki/Emotion).
 Complex but includes the 6 basic emotions: anger, disgust, fear, happiness, sadness and surprise.
 - [Rational emotive behavior therapy](https://en.wikipedia.org/wiki/Rational_emotive_behavior_therapy) Aka REBT or A-B-C-D-E-F model.
     - A stands for Activating Event or Adversity.
 This is any event.
 It is just a fact.
 E.g. Traffic.